Friday, March 31, 2023

 I used an edge stitching foot and did not pin anything.
 Start in the middle of one side, with the folded hem facing up.
 That means the bobbin thread will show on the front side of the napkin, so make sure your tension is correct and the stitches look nice.
 Practice on a scrap if you need to first.
 I lengthened my stitch a little, and used contrasting thread that showed up against the fabric on top and in the bobbin.
 If you're not confident of your stitching, use a neutral thread that won't show as much.
 Sew along the edge of the hem, and stop stitching about 6 inches before you get to the bottom edge.
 You need to leave yourself space to fold in the mitered corner.
 If you stitch too far, you will not have room to work.

 Stop stitching, leave the presser foot down and the needle in and unfold the hem on the right hand side.
 Leave the bottom hem folded up twice.
 It will help to watch the video for this step.
 Fold the right hem up in a triangle, lining it up with the inside crease from the folded hem.
 Make sure the triangle fold goes all the way to the raw edge on the right.
 Tuck in the first fold with the mitered corner and then re-fold the second fold.
 You should be pretty close to having a mitered corner that meets at the hem edges.
 Wiggle things around a little if it seems way off.
 Again, watch the video for a better visual of this step.
 If it helps, make the folds and put a pin in to hold them ahead of time and remove the pins as you get to the corners.
+I stitched just over the first fold of the miter, leave the needle down, lift the presser foot and turn the napkin to start stitching the next side.

 Stitch around all 4 sides and repeat for all the napkins.
 You will get better as you practice!
 Clip loose threads, make sure the front sides look nice.
 I ran them through the wash when I finished.
 They're napkins, they are going to be washed and probably get stained.
 If they're not quite square or the hems are not exactly even, it doesn't matter.
 You did something pretty and creative for yourself and your family!
 I think the size is just right, and 20 inch squares would also have been a great size.
 By the time you add the hems and then they shrink a little when they are washed, a little bigger is better.
 The 18 inch made the most of my fabric size.

+Here's a regular paper napkin on top of my cloth one for size reference.
 I hope this encourages you to try making some cloth napkins.
 This blogging adventure is not something I have experience in, but what better time to play with technology?
 If you have questions or need help with any sewing subject, or this project, I will try to answer.
 I would love to see pictures of your napkins!
 Love, and best stitches!
 Kathy

 Saturday, May 28, 2016